 Sport and Exercise Science Research

-The School of Sport and Exercise Science aspires to develop a national and international reputation for research.
+The School of Sport and Exercise Science aspires to develop and support research that is impactful, ethically responsible and both locally and globally recognised.

-Our research interest group membership is fluent and inclusive.
-If you are interested in any aspect of our work, if you wish to be involved, or to discuss, engage in, or commission any research or evaluation, please contact Professor Erica Bowen at e.bowen@worc.ac.uk.
+If you are interested in completing a research degree with us (MPhil or PhD) or any aspect of our ongoing work and wish to discuss, engage, or commission any research or evaluation, please contact Professor Győző Molnár at g.molnar@worc.ac.uk.

 Latest research and publications

-We publish our research findings in a range of peer-reviewed journals and specialist magazines to share our innovative ideas with the international research community.
+We publish our research findings in a range of peer-reviewed journals, books and specialist magazines to share our innovative ideas with the international research community.

 WRaP is an online catalogue of material produced by members of the University and contains details of our articles, conference papers, book chapters and publications.